BROADOAKS COUNTRY HOUSE DATA PROTECTION POLICY

 INFORMATION SECURITY SCHEDULE

 We are committed to the highest standards of document and information management and security and treat confidentiality and data security extremely seriously.
-All management of our IT systems is done by a 3rdparty company called Damson IT ( see details below )
+All management of our IT systems is done by a 3rdparty company called Sensible IT systems Limited ( see details below )

 Phone: 01524 238622